-Alternative clinic that can provide assessments, brief outpatient care, mental health resources/ referrals.
-PIRC will discuss the possibility for a child to be seen in Bridge as an Emergency Department Diversion.
-They will review criteria with you and the guardian.
-Outcome may be an Admission to Psychiatry or Crisis Management Planning.
+- PIRC Bridge is an alternative clinic established to provide psychiatric assessments, brief crisis support, mental health resources/ referrals and assistance with coordination of ongoing care. - PIRC Intake will review criteria and discuss the possibility for a child to be seen in Bridge as an Emergency Department Diversion. - Outcome may be an admission to Psychiatry, Safety Planning, brief crisis support, and/or referrals to other levels of care.